 Q: How long does it take to get from Hobart to Tahune Adventures?

 A: Allow ninety minutes drive from Hobart.
 Take your time on Tasmanian roads as there are often animals out, other travellers and plenty to see.
+Take care following Google as it will get you lost on locked Forestry roads.
+Take the Huon Highway to Geeveston and then follow the signs to Tahune.
+Stay on the bitumen.

 Q: How old do you have to be to go rafting?